Acupuncture for Pain Management in Columbus, OH

 Chinese Herbal Medicine

-We do herbal medicine consultation, prescribe and dispense herbal formulas for treating individual conditions at our office.
+We do herbal medicine consultation, prescribe and dispense herbal formulas for helping individual conditions at our office.
 We mainly offer granulated herbal extracts and patent herbal medicine.
 There are about 300 different kinds of granulated herbal extracts in our herbal pharmacy.

 We provide healthy lifestyle consultation and therapeutic use of food based on traditional Chinese medicine.
 Diet, nutrition and your overall lifestyle all play an important role in maintaining balance.
 These are also key factors in Chinese Medicine with regard to maintaining health and achieving success when used as therapeutic methods in Chinese Medicine.